Pdzoc/Western-Movies-Collection/README.md

 # Western Movies Collection

+You can track your watched movies from local JSON file and display list of movies by actor (chart is displayed when you choose "all movies" option).

 Created to exercise:
 - reading data from JSON file
 - displaying data in a chart (Chart.js)